 Her influences have been varied and include the Russian Constructivist artists, the Ottoman Empire Textiles, Georgia O’Keefe, 18th Century brocaded ‘bizarre’ fabrics, Jacobean metal wriggle work, 16th Century Japanese Kimonos, 1920’s geometric textile prints by Barron & Larcher, the nature photographs of Horst and the biologist Haeckel’s illustrations of his observations of nature.
 Yet whilst many of her sources are historical, her vision is entirely contemporary.

-Today Neisha is represented internationally by Schumacher, Chelsea Textiles, Christopher Farr, The Rug Company, Tim Page Carpets, Fired Earth, De Ferranti, Harvey Maria and Hankyu Department Stores Japan.
+Today Neisha is represented internationally by Schumacher, Chelsea Textiles, Christopher Farr, George Spencer, The Rug Company, Tim Page Carpets, Fired Earth, De Ferranti, Harvey Maria and Hankyu Department Stores, Japan.
 She lives in South West London with her husband and two sons.